Obituary: David James Powers

 May David’s legacy bring comfort to all who knew him.

-Visiting hours will be held Sunday, Jan.
+Visiting hours were held Sunday, Jan.
 5, from 4 to 7 p.m. at Elliott, Woodworth and Rogers Family Funeral Home, 35 Green St., Newburyport, Mass.
-A graveside service will be held on Monday, Jan.
-6 at 11 a.m. at Oak Hill Cemetery, Newburyport, Mass. where he will be laid to eternal rest.
+A graveside service was held on Monday, Jan.
+6 at 11 a.m. at Oak Hill Cemetery, Newburyport, Mass. where he was laid to eternal rest.
 Although he is gone, he will never be forgotten.

 Send questions/comments to the editors.